passkeydeveloper/passkeys.dev/content/en/docs/reference/terms/index.md

 ## Conditional Create

-A WebAuthn capability which allows a Relying Party to request the creation of a passkey after a successful sign in user another credential from their credential manager, such as a password.
+A WebAuthn capability which allows a Relying Party to request the creation of a passkey after a successful sign in using another credential from their credential manager, such as a password.

 Note: